October 18, 2024

 The Kedumba Collection of Australian Drawings, with over 230 works, is currently on long term loan to Orange Regional Gallery.
 It is an Orange Regional Gallery and Kedumba Trust partnership exhibition.

-20 October to 2 December 2018.
+The award is open 20 October - 2 December, 2018.

 October 5, 2018